oanesbogdan/BbCoreJs/README.md

 ### Deciders & mergers

-BackBee have a core team who have rights on repositories.
+BackBee has a core team who have rights on repositories.
 * Only mergers can merge your work on master branch;
 * If one of the deciders gives a ``:-1:`` on your suggestion, the pull request won't be merged until he changes his mind;